Sanketdesai305/Sanketdesai305.github.io/README.md

 ### Skills:

-*   Proficient in building Extensions for Azure DevOps and Custom Actions for GitHub, with 1.2 years of hands-on experience.
+*   Proficient in building Extensions for Azure DevOps and Custom Actions for GitHub, with 1.4 years of hands-on experience.
 *   Skilled in Javascript UI/UX design and MERN stack development.
 *   Basic understanding of Golang and Python programming languages.
-*    Experienced in C# and .NET Core development.
+*    Exposure to C# and .NET Core development/Building custom API.
 *    Familiar with Docker and Kubernetes concepts.
 *    Knowledgeable in Continuous Integration/Continuous Deployment (CI/CD) processes.